Mura Masa (album): Recording

 Crossan told about the recording of "Lovesick": "The first thing he [ASAP Rocky] said was that it made him feel really tropical, like he was in Ibiza or something and I was like, 'OK let's roll with that'.
 But then I said to him that it was about being stupid and feeling lovesick and hanging over a girl and he brought that to it as well.
 It was super fun, we hung out, smoked cigarettes, talked about fashion and Tame Impala."

 He also told about the recording of "1 Night": "I wanted to send Charli something that was poppier for me.
 But more of a left turn for her.
 I mean, she's a pop star and I'm not.
 You could say I make pop music, but there's something else going on there was well—it's not just brazen pop.
 But I thought it'd be fun to meet her halfway".
 "Second 2 None" was recorded in few takes, with Crossan adding Christine and the Queens' harmonies after production.

 Crossan recorded the instrumental of "All Around the World" in 2016.
 While in Interscope Studios, Crossan received an email from "Desiigner's people" with the choruses and ad-libs for the track.
 Crossan and Desiigner worked on the song's lyrics later.
 "Firefly" was recorded in 2015 for Someday Somewhere.
-It received attention when Crossan alleged the song was copied in "Be Alright".
+It received attention when Crossan alleged the song was copied in Ariana Grande’s "Be Alright".
 As a result, Grande credited Crossan (as "Alexander Crossan") and Neo Joshua, the track's songwriters, as co-writers of "Be Alright".